gottbrecht/cars2/README.md

 ### How to add (dev) connection details for you local MySQL
 You set that in the application.properties.
 It reads your username and password from the Environmental Variables.

+## Other
+### The application is not running, stating:
+Error creating bean with name h2Console.